 Kakadu: Maguk Falls

-Moderate, 2km return.
+Moderate, 2.5km return, 1.5 hrs each way.
 Hike through monsoon forest and along a sandy and rocky creek to a small waterfall and large, clear plunge pool.

 Riversleigh Fossil Site #4

 Moderate, 800m return.
 A steep but fascinating trail through an ancient landscape to the top of a limestone outcrop.

 Easy, 1.5 km return.
 The Bluff Walk starts at reception and climbs the small granite knoll SW of the Lodge, take the left fork at the Atkinson’s Lookout Track intersection.
 Climb through a gentle gully and approach the summit from the west.
 From the summit you have magnificent views over the wooded lava plains to many of the region’s volcanoes.